Never Alone Again

 Victims of domestic violence may be trapped in domestic violent situations through isolation, power, and control, insufficient financial resources, fear, shame or to protect children.
 As a result of abuse, victims may experience physical disabilities, chronic health problems, mental illness, limited finances, and poor ability to create healthy relationships.
 Victims may experience post-traumatic stress disorder.
 Children who live in a household with violence may continue the legacy of abuse when they reach adulthood.
 Domestic violence often happens in the context of forced and child marriage.

 Alcohol consumption and mental illness can be co-morbid with abuse, and present additional challenges in eliminating domestic violence.
 Management of domestic violence may take place through medical services, law enforcement, counseling, and other forms of prevention and intervention.

 Intimate partner violence (IPV)

-The term intimate partner violence (IPV) is often used synonymously with domestic abuse or domestic violence,but it usually refers to abuse occurring within a couple relation (marriage, cohabitation).
+The term intimate partner violence (IPV) is often used synonymously with domestic abuse or domestic violence, but it usually refers to abuse occurring within a couple of relations (marriage, cohabitation).

-“Intimate partner violence refers to any behaviour within an intimate relationship that causes physical, psychological or sexual harm to those in the relationship”.
-IPV includes: acts of physical violence, sexual violence, emotional (psychological) abuse, and controlling behaviours.
-Intimate partner violence has been observed in heterosexual and same-sex relationships,and in the former instance by men against women, and by women against their male partners.
+“Intimate partner violence refers to any behavior within an intimate relationship that causes physical, psychological, or sexual harm to those in the relationship”.
+IPV includes acts of physical violence, sexual violence, emotional (psychological) abuse, and controlling behaviors.
+Intimate partner violence has been observed in heterosexual and same-sex relationships, and in the former instance by men against women, and by women against their male partners.